crockpotveggies/lora-mesh-rs/README.md

 Running the application requires root permissions.
 Creating a gateway is as simple as:

 ```
-sudo ./loramesh --isgateway /dev/ttyUSB0 network
+sudo ./loramesh --isgateway -n 1 /dev/ttyUSB0 network
 ```

-This creates a network interface `loratun0` that can send and receive packets from the rest of the network.
+This creates a node with ID `1` and a local network interface `loratun0` that you can use to send and receive packets in the network.

 ### Network Topology